codepath/android_guides/Listening-to-Sensors-and-Location.md

 Location requires the use of the Google Play SDK.
 You must include `com.google.android.gms:play-services` in your `app/build.gradle` file.
 You can use [this site](http://gradleplease.appspot.com/) to find the latest version to use, or you can refer to the [official SDK setup instructions](http://developer.android.com/google/play-services/setup.html).

-In addition, if you are using Genymotion emulator, you must [install a Google Play Services APK file] too. (https://github.com/codepath/android_guides/wiki/Genymotion-2.0-Emulators-with-Google-Play-support#setup-google-play-services) too.
+In addition, if you are using Genymotion emulator, you must [install a Google Play Services APK file(https://github.com/codepath/android_guides/wiki/Genymotion-2.0-Emulators-with-Google-Play-support#setup-google-play-services) too.

 The [Location API](http://www.vogella.com/articles/AndroidLocationAPI/article.html) is a higher-level API that wraps the underlying location sensor.
 You can accomplish tasks like: